far-oda/LU-Survival-Guide/README.md

 Here's the deal: We're all sick of trying to remember a zillion passwords, right?
 Without a password manager, trying to remember all your passwords is a hot mess.
 It's like trying to count squirrels on a sugar rush.
 So, check out these rock-solid, open-source password managers:

 **• Bitwarden**: It's solid and simple to use.
-You can get to your passwords from anywhere, and they're all under serious lock and key. **[Click Here to Checkout Bitwarden](https://vault.bitwarden.com/)**
+You can get to your passwords from anywhere, and they're all under serious lock and key. **[Click Here For Bitwarden](https://vault.bitwarden.com/)**

-_**I Highly recommend bitwarden since it has a cloud version so you just download the app, create an account and it's available everywhere, I personally use it on a daily basis and have over 600 accounts saved on it, including bank accounts, credit cards, secure notes, websites logins, MFA codes, and other files that need to be secure.**_
+_**I Highly recommend bitwarden since it has a cloud version so you just download the app, create an account and it's available everywhere.
+I personally use it on a daily basis and have over 600 accounts saved on it, including bank accounts, credit cards, secure notes, websites logins, MFA codes, and other files that need to be secure.**_

 **• KeePassXC**: No frills, just tough-as-nails security.
-You handle everything, which means no online shenanigans with your info. **[Click Here to Checkout KeePassXC](https://keepassxc.org/)**
+You handle everything, which means no online shenanigans with your info. **[Click Here For KeePassXC](https://keepassxc.org/)**

 _**This solution is for people who wants their password managers to be completely offline which is fine but less convenient**_

 **• LessPass**: This one’s clever.
-It makes up new passwords for you every time, based on some math magic and your one big password. **[Click Here to Checkout LessPass](https://www.lesspass.com/)**
+It makes up new passwords for you every time, based on some math magic and your one big password. **[Click Here For LessPass](https://www.lesspass.com/)**

-**PS: DO NOT get a service like lastpass, or 1password, or anything other than what I recommended to you, they are closed sourced programs, badly audited and have been breached many times.The ones I've mentioned have been working on a zero knowledge protocol and have been secure since day one and will remain as such.**
+**PS: DO NOT get a service like LastPass, Dashlane, Keeper or 1Password, or anything other than what I recommended to you, they are closed sourced programs, badly audited and have been breached many times (_[Here's Proof](https://password-managers.bestreviews.net/faq/which-password-managers-have-been-hacked/)_).The ones I've mentioned have been working on a zero knowledge protocol and have been secure since day one and will remain as such.**

 Get yourself one of these, and you can forget about password panic for good.
 Just set it up and chill.